DoxxSvm/Walkie-Talkie/README.md

 Welcome, developers and GitHub visitors!

-I'm **Harsh Kumar Singh**, the creator of this **Walkie-Talkie** application, inspired by a series where soldiers communicated using traditional walkie-talkies.
+I'm **Shivam Gupta**, the creator of this **Walkie-Talkie** application, inspired by a series where soldiers communicated using traditional walkie-talkies.
 That concept sparked an idea—why not bring the same experience into a modern app? 🚀

 ## 📌 About the App
 This application enables real-time communication using **WebRTC** technology, allowing users to: